Designations Congruent with Things: Chapter 22

 So he says nothing.

-He just sits there, staring at his unappetizing dinner, trying to determine the origin and directional vector of all the acute misery he’s currently feeling, while Newton spends the same interval simultaneously regluing the shards of his composure before attempting to subtly provoke Hermann into a display of temper, likely so that he can gauge exactly how angry Hermann might be beneath his too-calm exterior.
-Alas, Hermann is currently too confused and conflicted to assess his own anger level versus misery level and so he fails to respond to Newton’s subtle provocations of intermittent chair-kicking, stolen ravioli, and attempts to reappropriate coffee he should never have accepted from Legit Flow in the first place.
-Hermann’s lack of responsiveness in turn, seems to confuse Newton, whose provocation attempts become more sporadic and extreme, as if he’s cranking what he thinks might be the final turn of an interpersonal release valve before their entire decade-long association explodes under imagined intolerable pressure.
+Alas, Hermann is too confused and conflicted to assess his own anger level versus misery level, so he fails to respond to Newton’s subtle provocations of intermittent chair-nudging, stolen ravioli, and attempts to reappropriate the coffee he should never have accepted from Legit Flow in the first place.
+Hermann’s lack of responsiveness seems to confuse Newton, whose provocation attempts become more sporadic and extreme, as if he’s cranking what he thinks might be the final turn of an interpersonal release valve before their decade-long association explodes under imagined intolerable pressure.

 Newton is incredibly stupid at times.